European shares steady ahead of Fed decision on rates

 clearly set the path for a hike in the coming months."

-Cablevision for a mix of cash and shares in a deal worth
+Cablevision CVC.N for a mix of cash and shares in a deal worth

 gained almost 3 percent after confirming talks to buy Guardian